 - To easily, efficiently and securely share information between users and applications

-As a subsystem of the computer’s operating system, DFS manages, organises, stores, protects, retrieves, and shares data files.
+As a subsystem of the computer’s operating system, DFS manages, organizes, stores, protects, retrieves, and shares data files.
 Applications or users can store or access data files in the system just as they would a local file.
 From their computers or smartphones, users can see all the DFS’s shared folders as a single path that branches out in a treelike structure to files stored on multiple servers.

-Distributed File System (DFS) has two critical components:
+DFS has two critical components:

 - Location transparency – this means users will see a single namespace for all the data files, regardless of which computer they’re using to access or store the files.
 Users won’t be able to tell where the file was initially stored and can move files around within the folders as needed without having to change the path name.